Malwina89/Kurs-Frontend-1/README.md

 <a href= "https://malwina89.github.io/Sit-On-Chair/#">https://malwina89.github.io/Sit-On-Chair/</a>

-My 1st HTML/CSS project with a bit of JavaScript funcionality, within a Frontend course.
+<strong>My 1st HTML/CSS project with a bit of JavaScript funcionality.</strong>

 Recreating a website based on provided design (below):